MRtrix3/mrtrix3/docs/reference/commands/transformconvert.rst

 Description
 -----------

-This command's function is to convert linear transformation matrices.

-It allows to convert the transformation matrix provided by FSL's flirt command
+This command allows to convert the transformation matrix provided by FSL's flirt command

 and ITK's linear transformation format to a format usable in MRtrix.